HiPP HA vs. HiPP Comfort Comparison

 What Are The Differences & Similarities Between HiPP Comfort and HiPP HA?

 - HiPP HA is designed for infants and toddlers who are predisposed to food allergies, have a cow's milk sensitivity, or suffer from reflux.
-It contains probiotics and prebiotics to aid absorption and promote healthy gut flora, as well as extensively hydrolyzed lactose proteins to aid digestion.
+It contains probiotics and prebiotics to aid absorption and promote healthy gut flora, as well as partially hydrolyzed lactose proteins to aid digestion.

-- HiPP Comfort is a lactose-based formula, but it is distinguished by its lower lactose content and extensively hydrolyzed lactose proteins (86%-87% broken down).
+- HiPP Comfort is a lactose-based formula, but it is distinguished by its lower lactose content and partially hydrolyzed lactose proteins (86%-87% broken down).
 Hydrolyzed lactose proteins aid digestion by breaking down milk molecules into simpler molecules, making it easier for a baby's body to process milk-based formula.
 HiPP Comfort also includes prebiotics and probiotics to help with absorption and digestion.

 HiPP Comfort & HiPP HA Comparison